softvis/softvis.github.io/intro/1000ftview/index.markdown

 Once a suitable view is available software quality becomes a little less subjective.
 It is possible to compare the software under development with a handful of similar systems.
 Comparing different revisions of the same system will give an indication of trends while comparing views of different subsystems can highlight outliers.
 Even with just a single diagram we can rely on our ability to spot patterns and perceive aesthetics.
 A well-balanced tree probably represents a successful class hierarchy, a harmonious set of boxes might show code that is organised into appropriately sized classes.
 Most of the time a very simple relationship holds: If it looks good it probably is good.

-With this project we aim to describe a collection of software visualisations that implement a such 1000ft views.